Nuke1999/Authenticator-Pro/README.md

 ## Work In Progress

-- Future customization options: themes, popup size, font, etc.
+- More themes
+- In-app webcam permission popup

 ## Installation